vacu9708/WHO-AM-I/Diary at work/2023.12/readme.md

 - Took a course in Postfix notation and the Software Requirements Specification
 - Studied Circular queue
 - Studied the computer architecture(Instruction)

+### This month
+>I am very happy that this company seems much better than I expected.<br>
+>I would like to try my best to gain great work experiences at this company.